 In my post a few months ago, about trying to find a balance between reducing our waste and coping with day to day life, I mentioned one of our biggest waste culprits is baby wipes!
+Having a daughter with complex needs, a pre-schooler and two dogs mean that we use a LOT of wipes in our house!

 So, I did actually get round to ordering some more washable wipes to try out again!